The following fellowships in Foot & Ankle are available:

 Generate a minimum of one clinical research paper and one basic science research paper during the fellowship year.
 It is expected that these contributions will qualify for presentation at the Canadian and American Orthopaedic meetings.
 It is also expected that they will be submitted for publication in peer-reviewed journal(s).

 Canadian Fellows will be self funded through assist fees and call fees billed to OHIP.
-Furthermore, the billing fellows will contribute 30% of total billings to the Academic Enrichment Funds of St. Michael’s Hospital and UHN – Toronto Western Division.
-For Foreign trained fellows that do not have OHIP billing numbers, the University of Toronto Foot/Ankle Fellowship Program will guarantee a minimum salary of $51,065.00 CAD per annum.
+Furthermore, the billing fellows will contribute 25% of total billings to the Academic Enrichment Funds of St. Michael’s Hospital and UHN – Toronto Western Division.
+For Foreign trained fellows that do not have OHIP billing numbers, the University of Toronto Foot/Ankle Fellowship Program will guarantee a minimum salary of the PARO PGY1 rate for the year attending.

 Vacation and Meeting Time